Lobshunter86/goproxy/README.md

 # goproxy
 A secure proxy base on SOCKS5 and QUIC.

-Client side listen for connections, forward them to remote server via QUIC.
+Client side listen for new connections, forward them to remote server via QUIC.
 Server act as a SOCKS5 server but handles quic connection instead of TCP connetcion. <br>
-Also,
+Also, server use client certificate for client authentication.

 # Requirements
 Both client and server side need certificate & private key.